python/cpython/Doc/library/argparse.rst

    optional arguments:
     -h, --help  show this help message and exit

-:class:`RawTextHelpFormatter` maintains whitespace for all sorts of help text, including argument descriptions.
+:class:`RawTextHelpFormatter` maintains :term:`whitespace` for all sorts of help text, including argument descriptions.
 However, multiple new lines are replaced with one.
 If you wish to preserve multiple blank lines, add spaces between the newlines.